ways to improve your personal brand

 2. Double down on what makes you unique

 Did I say double?
 Make that a triple.
 I totally get that you don’t want to come across as egotistical, but if you want a personal brand that stands out you’ve GOT to be willing to toot your own horn.
-There’s something magical about you that makes you different from everyone else doing the same thing as you – if you truly want to improve your personal brand, it’s your responsibility to figure out what that is and then leverage the hell out of it.
+There’s something magical about you that makes you different from everyone else doing the same thing as you – if you’re truly looking for ways to improve your personal brand, it’s your responsibility to figure out what that is and then leverage the hell out of it.
 Unapologetically.

 3. Be yourself even harder

-A good way to audit whether your personality is truly being reflected in your personal brand is to ask yourself these questions: Where are you avoiding saying what you really want to say?
+A good way to audit whether your personality is truly being reflected in your personal brand (and determine what needs to be improved) is to ask yourself these questions: Where are you avoiding saying what you really want to say?
 Which topics do you shy away from because you’re scared of offending people?
 How are you changing your communication style in an attempt to be more professional?
 Who are you worried will judge you?
 What are you censoring in order to fit in?

 We’re all better off when we have the confidence to be ourselves – even if it means offending people.
 Remember: an effective personal brand attracts AND repels.